 Other kinds of replevin court bonds

-There are two types of replevin bonds which work differently than a standard replevin bond, and are worth mentioning.
+There are two types of replevin bonds that work differently than a standard replevin bond and are worth mentioning.
 The first is a counter replevin surety, and this works similarly to a replevin bond, except that it is purchased by the defendant instead of the plaintiff in the case.
 It is purchased with the intention of preventing the plaintiff from seizing the property even temporarily, while the court case is under consideration.
 A sequestration bond is a special kind of bond in which a sheriff or marshal is awarded the power to seize property in question, so that the defendant in the case doesn’t sell it off quickly, or somehow take the property beyond the jurisdiction of the court system.
 Let Surety by NFP help provide you with a proper replevin definition, and we’ll help you get bonded too!
 What does replevin mean…we can answer any questions you may have.